 I'm not looking for "likes" ...
 I want to give you something meaningful on these pages that you might enjoy or put to some use in your own life, and I hope this website might become a place you'll visit often.

 An early ambition, from a (very) young age, was to escape my stagnant rural hometown for the excitement of Chicago.
 I knew I needed a college education to be able to support myself there, but our family had no money for that.
 For two years post-high school, I worked as a waitress, in a factory, and as a secretary.
-Then a miracle -- a U.S. Senator wanted to sponsor a woman with one of the state college scholarships he could award.
-My past highschool guidance counselor put him in touch with me and he covered my first two years of college.
+Then a miracle -- a U.S. Senator wanted to sponsor a woman with one of the state college scholarships he could award and he covered my first two years of college.

 This portal is always open for a friendly visit.